dzackgarza/Notes/Class_Notes/2020/Topology/Qual Review/PSet4.md

 Noting that $\pi\inv(\const(\xo))$ is still a constant loop, this says that $\gamma$ is homotopic to a constant loop and thus nullhomotopic.

 ## 1c

+Since both spaces are path-connected, the degree o the covering map $\pi$ is precisely the index of the included fundamental group.
+This forces $\pi$ to be a degree 1 covering and hence a homeomorphism.

+## 6